antfu/eslint-config/README.md

 [Why I don't use Prettier](https://antfu.me/posts/why-not-prettier)

+Well, on the other hand, you can [use still Prettier to handle CSS and HTML formatting](#prettier), which is not yet supported by ESLint.

-### How to lint CSS?
+### How to format CSS?

-This config does NOT lint CSS.
-I personally use [UnoCSS](https://github.com/unocss/unocss) so I don't write CSS.
-If you still prefer CSS, you can use [stylelint](https://stylelint.io/) for CSS linting.
+~~This config does NOT lint CSS.
+I personally use [UnoCSS](https://github.com/unocss/unocss) so I don't write CSS.~~

+Yes, we do now!
+See [Prettier](#prettier) section for more details.

+For better linting, we recommend trying [stylelint](https://stylelint.io/).

 ### I prefer XXX...